Mu-Gee/powershell_aliases_for_git/README.md

     Start-Process git -ArgumentList $arg1 -Wait -NoNewWindow }
 ```

+In order to create alias for commands which take parameters, e.g., `git branch <branchName>` which has `<branchName>` parameter
+Use the format:

 With this newly created alias, command below checks for the status of the current development branch:
 ```
 status